 Okay, so now as we discussed the user-interface and performance of ProWritingAid, let’s move on to the features it offers.

-If you’re wondering how does ProWritingAid do…
+If you’re wondering what does ProWritingAid do…

 This is how it checks, polishes & improves your content: